flutter/devtools/tool/README.md

 #### Verify the version changes for `$DEVTOOLS_RELEASE_BRANCH`

-Verify the version changes:
+Verify release_helper.sh script:
-- that release_helper.sh script updated the pubspecs under packages/
+- updated the pubspecs under packages/
-- updated all references to those packages.
+- updated all references to those packages
-- make sure that the version constant in `packages/devtools_app/lib/devtools.dart` was updated
+- updated the version constant in `packages/devtools_app/lib/devtools.dart`

 These packages always have their version numbers updated in lock, so we don't have to worry about versioning.